Agency Law In Ireland

 These Regulations impose significant rights and obligations on Agents and Principals alike, and affect the Agent’s entitlement to commissions, influence the circumstances in which a Commercial Agency Agreement can be terminated and can be used as a means of claiming significant compensation for Agents when the Agency agreement is unlawfully terminated.

-1. For the purposes of the law (see 1994 Regulations), a Commercial Agent is1. any self-employed intermediary who has continuing authority to negotiate the sale or purchase of goods on behalf of another person (the Principal).
+1. For the purposes of the business law (see 1994 Regulations), a Commercial Agent is1. any self-employed intermediary who has continuing authority to negotiate the sale or purchase of goods on behalf of another person (the Principal).

 2. to negotiate and conclude the sale or purchase of goods on behalf of and in the name of that Principal.Additionally there is a requirement that ‘Any such agreement need not be in writing, but must be evidenced in writing’